 Higher Education.
 Oregon State University's traditional strength as an undergraduate educational institution has been a curriculum that focuses on the sciences, engineering, and agriculture.
 OSU also has many excellent faculty and strong programs in business, forestry, oceanic and atmospheric science, public health, and the liberal arts.
 The University of Oregon, in nearby Eugene, has exclusive responsibility for the Oregon State System of Higher Education in architecture, law, and journalism graduate training.
 The proximity of OSU to other schools and employment opportunities makes it possible for dual-career couples to pursue their goals in most fields of interest.
-In addition, Linn-Benton Community College, located les than 10 miles from Corvallis, offers vocational training and lower division college courses in a less academically rigorous environment than that at OSU.
+In addition, Linn-Benton Community College, located less than 10 miles from Corvallis, offers vocational training and lower division college courses in a smaller environment than that at OSU.
 A number of other public and private schools are located within an hour's drive of Corvallis.

 The OSU Beaver Bus offers a free campus shuttle service for the convenience of students, staff and all visitors between 7:00 AM and 7:00 PM, Monday through Friday, excluding holidays.
 Four buses serve campus on three routes every 5 to 14 minutes (route depending) for 33 weeks per year; one bus runs on one route the other 19 weeks of the year.
 Buses are handicap accessible, heated, and air conditioned.

 Auto.
 Corvallis is about 10 miles west of I-5, the major freeway linking Washington, Oregon, and California.
 A four-lane highway extends from the freeway to Corvallis.
 Because Corvallis is a small town, traffic congestion is seldom a problem.
 On-campus parking can be purchased by the day or by the year.
 Parking Services.

 Cycling.
 The mild weather and excellent bike paths make bicycling the preferred commuting method for many faculty, staff, and students.
 Motorcycles also can be ridden year-around.